Why should you consider a summer math camp, in particular, us?

 (Sometime in spring 2019 this link will instead go to the course catalog for the coming summer.)

 Leisure fun.
 Leisure activities typically include: chess, table tennis, card games, arts and crafts, music, dancing, soccer, basketball, tennis, and pickleball (pickleball?).
 Not to mention just hanging out with other mathy, zany kids.
-We also have optional off-campus trips like cycling, water sports, rock climbing, and museums.
+We also have optional off-campus trips like cycling, water sports, indoor rock climbing, puzzle rooms and museums.
 It all depends on the location and what new ideas the counselors think up.
-In summer 2018 we will be at Lewis & Clark College in Portland, Oregon.
-Portland is a wonderful location for the summer: little rain and pleasantly cool nights.
-The snow-capped Cascade Mountains are an hour or two to the east.
-The Pacific Ocean is an hour to two to the west.
-What activities do you want?
+In summer 2019 we will be at Grand Valley State University (GVSU) in Allendale, Michigan, in West Michigan near Grand Rapids, the second larget city in Michigan.
+It's an excellent arrea for leisure activities of interest to MathPathogens – starting with the beaches and harbors on Lake Michigan, moving on to hiking and biking along the shore and in the countryside, and proceeding to museums, zoos and amusement parks in the in Grand Rapids and other cities.

 Take a look at